mousepawmedia/devdocs/network/source/network/phabricator.rst

 * :guilabel:`History` displays the complete commit history for the file.

-..
-NOTE:: You can click on a line number to highlight it.
+..  note:: You can click on a line number to highlight it.
 Then, when you
     provide the URL to another person, their browser will jump to and highlight that line.